bormaxi8080/osint-timeline/DRAFT.md

 **AI:**

-Ficia.ai - Get hands-on experience with the world's fastest liveness detection platform: https://demo.facia.ai/services
+Facia.ai - Get hands-on experience with the world's fastest liveness detection platform: https://demo.facia.ai/services

 Picarta.ai- Image Geolocalization using Artificial Intelligence.
 The AI model predicts the precise location of where the photo was taken in the world: http://Picarta.ai